pinglamb/changelog-rb/README.md

 # changelog-rb

-For project that uses feature branches and merge requests, it is common that the CHANGELOG.md will have conflicts.
-In order to prevent that, it is better to manage changelog items in a separate folder (`./changelog`) and generate the CHANGELOG.md during release.
+For project that uses feature branches and merge requests, it is common that the `CHANGELOG.md` will have conflicts.
+In order to prevent that, it is better to manage changelog items in a separate folder (`./changelog`) and generate the `CHANGELOG.md` during release.

-This gem defines a bunch of commands for simplifying the workflow for managing the changelog items in `./changelog`.
+This gem defines a bunch of commands to simplify the management of changelog items in `./changelog`.

-The `CHANGELOG.md` generated will follow the cool [Keepachangelog](http://keepachangelog.com/en/1.0.0/) is cool.
+The `CHANGELOG.md` generated will follow the amazing [keepachangelog](http://keepachangelog.com/en/1.0.0/) format.

 ## Installation